 However, we still can’t recommend it for reducing blood glucose levels due to the small number of clinical trials.

-The taste of chayote is similar to that of summer squash and cucumber, so you can prepare it in the same way as these veggies.
+The taste of chayote is similar to that of summer squash and cucumber, so we can prepare it in the same way as these veggies.
 It’s good in combination with lemon and lime juice, coconut milk, chilis, garlic, scallions, cilantro, curry powder, and cumin.

 Serves 4 people

 Peel the chayote and remove the pit.
 Then, cut it into small chunks and put them aside.
-Add the garlic and onion in the heated oil and cook for five minutes over medium heat.
+Add the garlic and onion to the heated oil and cook for five minutes over medium heat.
 Don’t forget to stir.

 Next, add the tomato, chayote chunks, and chili.
 Cover and simmer for half an hour on lower heat.
 Then, remove from heat and add the sour cream.
 Mix well and sprinkle with the cheese.